madisonbullock/Chenopodium_Leaf_Morphometrics/README.md

 * Chitwood, D. H., & Otoni, W. C. (2017b).
 Divergent leaf shapes among Passiflora species arise from a shared juvenile morphology.
 Plant Direct, 1(5), e00028. <https://doi.org/10.1002/pld3.28>
   * Github: Same as above

-## Data ##
+## _Chenopodium oahuense_ Master Spreadsheet ##
-Spreadsheets for data on all leaves collected in the designated week.
+A file containing all samples and data collected over the course of the study.

 ## R Code ##
 Annontated R files in the order that was used in these analyses.